gobuffalo/docs/templates/docs/directory-structure.md

 <%= title("The root directory") %>

-Here is the strcture of a Buffalo project:
+Here is the structure of a Buffalo project:

 * `go/` &mdash; GOPATH root.
 	* `src/` &mdash; Go sources directory